MS-CSE-GCR/ethereumsupplychain/readme.md

 1. Input below SQL statement in Query Editor.

 **Note** : Below SQL Statement output telemetry that has PM25 value greater than
-20. In real-world scenario you don¡¦t want to have all telemetry into blockchain.
+20. In real-world scenario you don!|t want to have all telemetry into blockchain.
 Instead, you want to ingest only an average or summary into Blockchain.
 Below is only for demo purpose.
 ```sh